Cry36 virus Removal Guide

 Further instructions are delivered in the # DECRYPT MY FILES ###.txt file.
 Interestingly, that the encryption results in enlarging the size of encoded files by 36 bits.
 Furthermore, the malware appends an unusually long file extension.
 It notes the affected user‘s ID, felon‘s email address, and additional 4 random digits.

-The ransom note does not specify the amount of ransom so, in order to retrieve the files, the victims are supposed to contact the felons via email@example.com, firstname.lastname@example.org, or email@example.com email address.
+The ransom note does not specify the amount of ransom so, in order to retrieve the files, the victims are supposed to contact the felons via firstname.lastname@example.org, email@example.com, or firstname.lastname@example.org email address.
 Instead, it would be wiser to focus on Cry36 removal.
-In that case, ReimageIntego or Malwarebytes tools might be of assistance.
+In that case, FortectIntego or Malwarebytes tools might be of assistance.

 In the ransom note, the fraudsters indicate specific .onion websites to decrypt files.
 These domains have an alternative function – chat box.
 In case, you encounter any difficulties, this service should contact you with the felons directly.